-He was born in Buckie (a town on the Moray Firth coast of Scotland) and moved to Bucksburn, Aberdeen.
-He was from a farming/horseman background.
+He was born in Buckie (a town on the Moray Firth coast of Scotland) and moved to Bucksburn, Aberdeen, and was from a farming/horseman background.
 He worked on the farms initially, then worked as a labourer on building work.
-He then went to war (WWII), six out of seven brothers served in the army.
-He went to war on D-Day + 6, got as far as Germany but was injured (shot and lost a couple of fingers), then returned home.
+Then went to war (WWII), six out of seven brothers served in the army, on D-Day + 6, got as far as Germany but was injured (shot and lost a couple of fingers), then returned home.

 What was a typical day like working as groundskeeper of a castle estate?

 He attended to all general maintenance on all the farms belonging to the estate.
 The Castle itself had a caretaker and was not his priority.
 Likewise the gardens had a gardener to maintain them.
-He occasionally worked with the gamekeepers doing work in the estate grounds.
+Occasionally he worked with the gamekeepers doing work in the estate grounds.
 He worked 8am-5pm and went home for lunch.
 He was a foreman with up to four men working for him.